okozmovskaya/app-theme/development-strategy.md

 ### CSS

-Make highlight background color for form.
+- Make highlight background color for form.
-Use colorful bright color for button.
+- Use colorful bright color for button.

 ---
 ---

 ## 8. Media queries

-__full user story description__

-### Repo
+### Branches

-what branch(es) did you work on?
+- This user story was developed on a brach called `8-media-queries`
+- It was pushed to github in new original branch when the feature was finished.
+- It was merged to master by pull request and closing issue #15.

 ### HTML

-what did you change in the HTML and why?
+Html-files without changes.

 ### CSS

-what did you change in the CSS and why?
+> This step of development need for tune-up site for different displays: phone, tablet, computer.
+It's necessary to web-site will not lose some information and can be readable on any device.

+Tune-up max and min width, float, text-align and margins.
+Check that all properties of flexboxgrid.css are working correctly.

 ----
 ----